jonas-raposinha/r-map-plotting/README.md

 ![plot 5](https://github.com/jonas-raposinha/r-map-plotting/blob/master/images/05.png)

 Sweet!
-Next, we would like to highlight the border between Serbia and Kosovo since this is a matter of dispute would be required in official documents.
-Also (and perhaps more importantly), this gives us an opportunity to explore the 'rgeos' package a bit.
+Next, we would like to highlight the border between Serbia and Kosovo since this is a matter of dispute to be referred to in official documents.
+Also (perhaps more importantly), this gives us an opportunity to explore the 'rgeos' package a bit.
 First, we isolate the areas of Serbia and Kosovo and calculate the intersection between the polygons.

 ```R